 - Save tougher tasks for your best time of day.
 If the tremors seem better or worse at certain times of the day, or on certain days, plan to do handwriting tasks like paying bills or filling out greeting cards at those times when you feel better.

 - Consider a travel mug or straw for drinking.
 If you have trouble holding a coffee mug still, use a travel cup all the time.
 Straws also can make drinking easier.

 - Buy heavier, larger utensils.
-Using heavier eating utensils can sometimes “dampen out” tremors, Dr. Appleby says.
+Using heavier eating utensils can sometimes “dampen out” tremors.
 You also may want to eat with utensils that have a larger handle to make control easier.

 - Wear clothes that make it easy to dress.
 Buy clothes with Velcro fasteners or button hooks that make putting them on and off less challenging.